 All rights reserved

-stepped lightly through the bathroom doorway,
+stepped lightly through the bathroom doorway, and the light

 flat above apple-round hips.
 Tight blue-denim cutoffs showed

 off her perfect, long, athletic legs.
 Her bare feet padded onto

 her grand entrance went unwitnessed.

 himself, “All dead now.”

-to his side.
-"I couldn’t hear you.”
+“I couldn’t hear you.”

 pouted as she slithered onto the sofa beside him.
 “Let’s

 turn off the telly for now, okay, hon?
 Jus’ for now?”